Home » Symptoms » Dog Symptoms A-Z » Forelimb Weakness

 Can Occur with the Following Diseases:

 Muscle weakness in dogs can be caused by various factors.
 One of the most common causes is neurological impairment.
-Nerves that supply the muscles can be damaged by injuries, inflammatory conditions, or degenerative processes.
-This leads to inadequate communication between the brain and muscles, which impairs muscle strength.
+Nerves supplying the muscles can be damaged by injuries, Inflammatory conditions, or degenerative processes.
+This leads to insufficient communication between the brain and muscles, which impairs muscle strength.

-Another possible cause is direct damage to or disease of the muscle tissue itself.
-This can be caused by trauma, such as strains or contusions, or by inflammatory muscle diseases such as myositis.
-Genetic diseases that affect muscle structure and function can also play a role.
+Another possible cause is direct damage or disease of the muscle tissue itself.
+This can be caused by traumas, such as strains or bruises, or by inflammatory muscle diseases like myositis.
+Genetic diseases affecting muscle structure and function can also play a role.

-Systemic diseases that affect the entire body can also result in muscle weakness.
+Systemic diseases affecting the entire body can also result in Muscle weakness.
 These include hormonal disorders such as hypothyroidism or Cushing’s syndrome, which can affect metabolism and muscle strength.
-Metabolic disorders that lead to an imbalance of electrolytes or nutrients can also impair muscle function.
+Metabolic disorders leading to an imbalance of electrolytes or nutrients can also impair muscle function.

 -